-- 1. The position of these teams is determined by their final ranking according to the average of the final points score at the end of the rounds. - 2.
-If two teams have the same average points, it will revert to the winner of the match played between these teams. - 3.
-If two teams have the same average points at the end of the rounds and the match between them was a draw or washout, the positions for semis / straight finals will then be determined by their match points (for / against) difference. - 4.
-If three or more teams have the same average points, the positions for semis / straight finals will be determined by the difference between their for and against scores taken from matches played only between tied teams and averaged over the number of rounds played.
+1. The position of teams is determined by their final ranking according to the average of the final point score at the end of the rounds.

-- i.
-If item 4 cannot determine necessary positions, teams no longer in contention will be removed from consideration and positions of remaining teams will be determined by the average points from matches played between only teams still in contention. - ii.
-If 4.i. cannot determine necessary positions, the team that has the highest number of "for" points will be ranked highest. - 5.
-If necessary positions still cannot be determined, the final rankings will be decided by a drawing of straws (undertaken by IGSA Sport staff), unless schools involved agree to play a tie-breaker fixture prior to the semis/ finals match weekend.
+- 2. If two teams have the same average points, it will revert to the winner of the match played between these teams. - 3.
+If the result of this match was a draw or a washout and therefore they are still equal, the positions for semis or finals will be determined by their goal difference (goals for minus goals against). - 4.
+If the goal difference is the same, then the team that has the highest number of goals will be ranked highest. - 5.
+If everything remains equal and the teams can't be separated, these teams are required to play an extra match at an agreed date and time, to determine which team is the higher ranked team prior to the semis / playoffs / finals. - 6.
+If three or more teams have the same average points, the positions for semis / straight finals will be determined by the difference between their for and against scores taken from matches played only between tied teams and averaged over the number of rounds played. - i.
+If item 6 cannot determine necessary positions, teams no longer in contention will be removed from consideration and positions of remaining teams will be determined by the average points from matches played between only teams still in contention. - ii.
+If 6.i. cannot determine necessary positions, the team that has the highest number of "for" points will be ranked highest. - 7.
+If necessary positions still cannot be determined, the final rankings will be decided by a drawing of straws (undertaken by IGSA Sport staff).